VicRoads Test Preparation

 Braking Too Hard:

 Make sure you are familiar with how soft or hard the brakes are in the car you will be using during your test.
-Hard braking is acceptable in emergency situations, but while slowing down or stopping, use just enough brake to get the job done, but not so much that you and your passenger are thrown forward.
+Hard braking is acceptable in emergencies, but while slowing down or stopping, use just enough brake to get the job done, but not so much that you and your passenger go forward.

 Following Too Closely: